turingschool-examples/hang-in-there-boilerplate/README.md

-Hang In There
+#Hang In There

   A tool for making motivational posters.

-Learning Goals
+##Learning Goals

   - Gain a better understanding of events.
   - Become more familiar with the DOM.
   - Develop skills in collaborative development.
   - Gain more experience with query selectors.

-Project Overview
+##Project Overview

   In this project we provided the functionality for a tool that will allow a user to create a motivational poster.
 The user can generate a random poster from a pre-provided list of images, titles, and quotes.

 ![First Poster](https://user-images.githubusercontent.com/61127453/78163852-2950ac00-7406-11ea-93ac-942df449d683.png)

-  The user can also create a custom poster by providing and image url, a title, and a quote.
+  The user can also create a custom poster by providing an image url, a title, and a quote.

 ![Poster Form](https://user-images.githubusercontent.com/61127453/78163898-35d50480-7406-11ea-81b1-fd492f245807.png)